Formosa Air Battle: Background

 Kusaka correctly saw these strikes as a precursor to U.S. troop landings, in part due to Imperial Navy intelligence collected over the previous week.
 Because he was still unsure exactly where enemy forces would land, he chose to execute the air component of Sho-1 or Sho-2 – the planned defense of the Philippines or Formosa, respectively – on the morning of 10 October.
 Sho was a complex plan involving multiple naval surface forces sortieing from bases as far away as Singapore and Japan.
 It would take these warships time to maneuver into position for a concerted attack.
 Rather than waiting for the arrival of the fleet for a combination of sea and air power, Kusaka ordered the air forces reserved for Sho to engage the enemy at once.
 He reinforced this order by implementing Sho-2 in full on the morning of 12 October.

-Many aircraft were available for Sho but were widely dispersed.
-On 10October Vice Admiral Shigeru Fukudome's Sixth Base Air Force consisted of approximately 740 planes spread out from Formosa to Kyushu; Vice Admiral Kimpei Teraoka's Fifth Base Air Force and Lieutenant General Kyoji Tominaga's Fourth Air Army of the Imperial Japanese Army Air Service (IJAAS) in the Philippines together had around 440 aircraft.
-Over the course of the next four days an additional 690 or so planes arrived from Japan and China.
+Over 1,800 aircraft were allocated for Sho in total, but they were widely dispersed across the four operation regions.
+About one third of them were not battle-ready due to casualties and a lack of parts or trained pilots.
+When the fighting began, Vice Admiral Shigeru Fukudome had approximately 700 planes ready in Formosa and Kyushu.
+100 or so aircraft in the Seto Inland Sea was later added to his command.
+Over the next four days, an additional 690 or so planes flew in from bases in Japan and China.

 Although this represented a huge number of available aircraft, the Imperial Japanese Navy Air Service (IJNAS) was still recovering from losses suffered at the Battle of the Philippine Sea in June.
 While units were largely reconstituted in terms of quantity by this time, pilot quality was in clear decline.
 Moreover, though the overall number of planes committed to battle by 12 October dwarfed any force that Japan had previously fielded in the air, the U.S. Navy's Fast Carrier Force was capable of committing a much larger, significantly better-trained force.